She was born in 1955. When her mother and father left the hospital after her delivery, they went home without her. She had been given up for adoption.

 Searching and finding the truth for a family, proving or disproving family stories someone heard while growing up, finding cousins one never knew they had in this or another country and just the excitement of the hunt is what keeps me searching late into the night and why I enjoy my genealogy business.
 Heck, it doesn’t even seem like work to me!

-If you would like to go on a familial or ancestral hunt and see what can be dug up for you and your family, then contact me via my website, PersonalPedigree.com or e-mail me directly at email@example.com.
-I do my very best to provide you with documents, stories and pictures to back up what I found in my research.
+If you have ever wondered, “Who are my ancestors?”, or if you dying to build your family tree, then contact me via my website, PersonalPedigree.com or e-mail me directly at email@example.com.
+I’ll do my very best to provide you with documents, stories and pictures to back up what I find in my research.

 You just never know what or who will turn up.